 If you are not computer savvy, we suggest that you ask someone, such as a family member or a friend, to help you.
 We’ve tried to keep everything as simple as possible, but we know that navigating the online world can be tricky.
 Please do not hesitate to ask us any questions and we will help you every step of the way.

 We can do a test recording ahead of time to see if there are any issues that need to be addressed.
 We also created a handy TIP SHEET to help you get ready for an online video interview.

-If we’re doing an in-person video interview, you’ll get to meet both me and Barry.
+If we’re doing an in-person video interview, my husband Barry will be the videographer.
+He was a videographer at Channel 6 and has co-owned Smith Atwood Video Services since 1986.
 I’ll ask the questions and Barry will videotape our conversation.
 We can discuss the appropriate setting and what you should wear when we talk on the phone ahead of time.

 Once we’re on location, Barry may want to move a few things around and/or set up some lighting.
 He’ll also pin small microphones on both of us.
 After the interview gets underway, we’ll probably get so engrossed in our conversation we’ll both forget that he’s even there.

 Not everyone wants to be videotaped, so we also offer audio-only interviews.
-Online, we’ll use Zoom or SquadCast.
+Online, I use Zoom.